tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Containers/AWS Elastic Container Service.md

 ### [[AWS ECS]]
 ECS helps you run containerized applications on AWS Cloud.
-It's a management system built for scale and high performanc
+It's a management system built for scale and high performances.